aabbtree77/aabbtree77.github.io/light/light.md

 [Ole Rømer (1671).](https://prideout.net/blog/romer/) Io eclipse times measured on Earth six months apart.
 It turns out that the value is changing, and the experiment reveals something else.

 [Arago White Spot (1818).](https://en.wikipedia.org/wiki/Arago_spot) Shadows are not what they seem.
 The disk had to be nearly perfect (3% roughness would make the spot vanish).
 Similarly, one can obtain a black spot when an obstacle is replaced with an aperture.

-It is very interesting that such experiments emerge only in the 19th cetury, just like most of the experiments with electricity.
-Just like calculus.
-Why such a stalemate for thousands of years between say Archimedes (c.
+It is very interesting that such experiments emerge only in the 19th century, just like most of the experiments with electricity.

+Why does Gutenberg's printing appear only in 1450?

+Why such a stalemate for 2000 years between Archimedes (c.
 287 – c.
 212 BC) and Newton (1642 – 1726)?

-Why does Gutenberg's printing appear only in 1450?
-Yet another great call for attention to detail.

 [P.N.
 Lebedev (1899).](https://youtu.be/8qVLMHW5cbY?t=783) Light exerts a mechanical pressure.
 Pavlo Victor shows the radiometric effect which P.N.
 Lebedev had to suppress along with the thermal convection.